emmabons/trumpgenerator/README.md

 Some points I paid some extra attention to during this project were:

 - Responsiveness (forgive me, it still might work best using Chrome.
+And it's not the best on mobile devices.
 But I definitely gained some responsive experience)
 - Easter eggs
 - Dark mode